vezzolter/DSA/Algorithms/Sorting/BubbleSort/BubbleSort.md

 <p align="center"><img src="./img/demonstration.png"/></p>

 To prioritize simplicity and emphasize algorithm itself, several design decisions were made:
-- Utilizing an integer array as a fundamental data structure.
+- Utilizing an integer array as a collection.
 - Exclusively implementing sorting in ascending order.
-- Omitting certain optimizations from the algorithm.
+- Omitting certain optimizations to the algorithm.

 ---
 Sorting algorithm implemented within the function `bubbleSort()`, which is declared in `BubbleSort.h` header file and defined in `BubbleSort.cpp` source file.
 This approach is adopted to ensure encapsulation, modularity and compilation efficiency.
 Examination of sorting technique is conducted within the `main()` function located in the `Main.cpp` file.